 And analyze the obtained value while considering the approach you used to get it and the parameter value you picked.

-In the F-beta score case, the metric value interpretation is straightforward.
+In the F-score case, the metric value interpretation is straightforward.
 If you correctly classify more samples, higher Precision and Recall scores will give you a higher F-measure value.
 The higher the measured value, the better.
 For any beta parameter, the best possible value for F-measure is 1, and the worst is 0.

 Also, please always try to see the bigger picture when analyzing the obtained value.
 Having an excellent F-measure value is fantastic, but can you say the same about the Precision and Recall scores?
 Additionally, please remember that the beta parameter significantly impacts the metric.
-The ideal scenario is when you pick the beta parameter to match your task for the F-measure to produce good case-specific results.
+The ideal scenario is picking the beta parameter to match your task needs for the F-measure to produce good case-specific results.
 For example, use beta = 1 if Precision and Recall are equally significant to you, use beta = 0.5 if your emphasis is on Precision, or use beta = 2 if Recall is more critical for you.

 Let’s say we have a binary Classification task.
 For example, you are trying to determine whether a cat or a dog is on an image.
 You have a model and want to evaluate its performance using the F1 score.
 You pass 15 pictures with a cat and 20 images with a dog to the model.
 From the given 15 cat images, the algorithm predicts 9 pictures as the dog ones, and from the 20 dog images - 6 pictures as the cat ones.
 First, let’s build a Confusion matrix (you can check the detailed calculation on the Confusion matrix page).